-Principles of integration and examination of materials, methods, content, and assessment, and learning experiences associated with early childhood social studies and fine arts.
+Examination of materials, methods, content, and assessment, and learning experiences associated with early childhood science and health.
 Opportunities to demonstrate applications in field settings.
 Course will also address the instructional needs and appropriate assessment of all students in inclusive, multicultural, and multilingual classrooms for this content area.